Ōtautahi Trauma-Sensitive Yoga (OTSY) Information

 • This is a block course so a commitment of 8 weeks is required for enrolments to be approved.

-• Once attending a class you will have the option to continue on with yoga in the following term or next available class if you have enough remaining ACC group hours.
+• Once attending a class you will have the option to continue on with yoga in the following term or the next available class if you have enough remaining ACC group hours.
 If you choose this option your therapist will receive the necessary information to adjust the purchase order with ACC.

 • Please contact us if your circumstances change and you can no longer attend your scheduled course